pyronear/pyro-risks/docs/source/index.rst

       </p>

 The pyro-risks project aims at providing the pyronear-platform with a machine learning based wildfire forecasting capability.
-The :mod:`pyro_risks` package aggregates pre-processing pipelines and models for wildfire forecasting.
+The :mod:`pyrorisks` package aggregates pre-processing pipelines and models for wildfire forecasting.

 .. toctree::